ramrom/rams_dot_files/cheatsheets/tech_standards_info.md

     - is an outstanding packet w/o an ack exists, sender should buffer data until a full TCP packet can be sent
     - common issue was telnet session, keyboard press is 1 byte, which sends a 41byte packet, very inefficient
     - `TCP_NODELAY` is a option to disable nagle's algo
+- is a streaming protocol, means a sender is adding a stream of bytes constantly
+    - this stream gets buffered and sent in diff packets, receiver doesn't know how many times the sender add bytes to the buffer
+    - it's up to higher layers to add "message" semantics, versus UDP is a datagram protocol and reciever sees the whole message
 ### UDP
 - conectionless - no handshakes to establish a connection
     - being connectionless it can broadcast/multicast
 - no ackknowlegements of packets, so delivery not gauranteed, and order is not gauranteed
+    - if you send UDP packet to IP host that's not listening to the port, it will just drop it
+    - if u send to a bogus IP, prolly some network downstream will send a ICMP "Destination Unreachable" message
 - no congestion control, TCP has sliding window for this
 - datagrams, you get the entire packet of data as one logical piece, max size is 65,527bytes + 8byte header
     - a receive/read on a udp socket will yield the whole datagram
 ### SCTP
 - stream control transmission protocol - datagrams like UDP but in-order, has congestion control, and reliable
+### STREAMING PROTOCOLS
+- HLS - HTTP live streaming - see [HTTP](http_web_tls_cheatsheet.md)
+- RTMP - real-time messaging protocol - see https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol
+    - like HLS it's adaptive and chunks data, base type uses TCP port 1935, RTMFP is UDP version, RTMPT uses HTTP
+    - it's a true streaming protocol and has very low latency, used to live streaming and live gaming
+- RTMPS - RTMP with TLS
 ### IP
 - VIP - virtual IPs, IPs that are not connected to any physical interface
     - commonly used with 1-to-many NATs or for redudnancy with a cluster of servers or HSRP(hot standby router protocol)